 Given the current and future level of service (LOS), as well as the safety concerns throughout the corridor, TSM and TDM improvements could not adequately improve the corridor and meet purpose and need as a standalone alternative.
 In addition to implementing strategies, typical TDM activities would also include providing contract funds to regional agencies to actively promoting ridesharing and the like, and would require a shift in commuter behavior throughout the region.
 For these reasons, this alternative was eliminated from further consideration.
-However, elements of TSM and/or TDM could be incorporated into the recommended preferred alternative.
+As previously discussed in Section 2.2.2.2, TSM and/or TDM elements were further evaluated for the proposed project.
+Refer to Section 2.2.2.2 for further detail